DJK-SRA/Rigualizer/README.md

 ![rigualizerguide](https://github.com/user-attachments/assets/c68a6eae-312f-4aaa-bb0f-db0465231d1e)

 And just like that, you've installed Rigualizer!
 (Note that you'll need to re-run this script every time you re-launch Blender in order to access the sidebar.
-There are ways to automate this, but ~~didnit's easy enough to look up~~ doing so is trivial and left as an exercise for the reader.
+There are ways to automate this, but ~~I didn't feel like talking about it, plus I don't quite know~~ doing so is trivial and left as an exercise for the reader.

 # GETTING STARTED:
 Now that you've installed Rigualizer, check for a new tab in your sidebar labeled "Misc".
 If you can click on it and you see the following panel, you'll know you've installed the plugin properly.